nametree

 Kamiyah modern coinage in the '-iyah' family of names echoing Aaliyah

-Kareem generous, noble; popularized in part by basketball legend Kareem Abdul-Jabbar
+Kareem generous, noble; famously borne by basketball legend Kareem Abdul-Jabbar

 Kenya named for the East African nation; a proud heritage place-name embraced since the 1970s